ark-mod/ArkBot/README.md

-# ARK Survival Evolved Discord Bot / Web App / Web API
+# ARK Survival Evolved Companion App / Discord Bot

 ![Web-app Interface](https://cloud.githubusercontent.com/assets/408350/26307865/044f849a-3ef7-11e7-930f-9ac829e58d45.png)

 ![Discord Bot Commands](https://cloud.githubusercontent.com/assets/408350/25876839/0a91380c-3520-11e7-9172-3a7707cd4c56.png)

-## NOTE

-### This application is in the very early stages of development.

-There are bugs, unfinished/missing features, unoptimized/crappy code, lack of testing and documentation.

 ## Introduction

+An in-game companion app for players and Discord bot for server administrators.

-The application monitors and extracts data from any number of configured local ARK servers and exposes this data through a Discord Bot and Web API.
+The application monitors and extracts data from any number of configured local ARK servers and exposes this data through a Web App, Web API and Discord Bot.

-It aims to provide important functions to players: dino listings, food-status, statistics; and server admins: rcon-commands, server managing etc. It does not enable cheating or making available data that have a considerable impact on how the game is played.
+It aims to provide important functions to players: dino listings, food-status, breeding info, statistics; and server admins: rcon-commands, server managing etc. It does not enable cheating or making available data that have a considerable impact on how the game is played.

 Previously the application utilized a modified version of https://github.com/Qowyn/ark-tools to extract data from savegame-files.
 It has since been replaced by a faster and more configurable .NET-library developed in conjunction with this application based on Qowyns work on ark-tools.

 The application also utilizes creature stat data sourced from Cadons excellent ARK Smart Breeding application (https://github.com/cadon/ARKStatsExtractor).

 ## Latest release
-Stable (currently not updated due to the extremely pre-release state of the application)
+### Stable

 https://github.com/tsebring/ArkBot/releases

-Pre-release built from latest sources (open as zip-archive, binaries under tools/)
+### Pre-release built from latest sources
+Open as zip-archive or change extension to .zip, binaries are located under tools/.

 https://www.myget.org/F/tsebring/api/v2/package/ArkDiscordBot

-## Configuration in config.json (copy defaultconfig.json template file)

-### There are many fields that are not covered below and some information may not be up-to-date.
-Sticking to the defaultconfig.json setup with minimal changes according to your environment is the safest bet.
-Open a GitHub issue or contact me on Discord (Tobias#5051) if there are any problems.
+## Installation
+**For questions/problems: open a GitHub issue or contact me on Discord (Tobias#5051).**

+* Download the latest pre-built binaries (see above).
+* Copy defaultconfig.json and name it config.json.
+* Open config.json in a text editor and go through each setting and change according to your environment (settings are documented below).

+## Documentation

 **All config settings have descriptions that can be found in:** https://github.com/tsebring/ArkBot/blob/master/ArkBot/Config.cs.